We are always looking to add to the Songbirds Flock!

 Do I need to be able to read music?
 How will I learn the music?

 We generally work from lyric sheets rather than scores.
-Rosie sings a phrase to the choir and we sing it back to her, building up the parts until we’ve learned a whole song.
+Our Musical Director sings a phrase to the choir and we sing it back to her, building up the parts until we’ve learned a whole song.

 Once you have joined, you will be added to a private Facebook group, where you will be able to access our Dropbox, full of recordings to practice at home.